o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/kyt/introduction-to-the-inspector.md

 weight: 700
 ---

 **The Inspector** is the primary tool for configuring and debugging Kythera AI.
-It allows you to configure aspects of Kythera and monitor the state of the AIs as the game is running.
+It allows you to configure aspects of Kythera and monitor the state of your AI agents as the game is running.

 To use the Inspector: